 Watermelon and vodka, they make a perfect pair for summer parties and you can make your own watermelon-infused vodka at home.
 It's easy and if you like, you can even make your own drunken watermelon!

 Whether you choose to add the watermelon to the vodka or the vodka to the watermelon, this is a fun DIY project.
 All you need is your favorite vodka and a fresh watermelon.

 The vodka doesn't have to be the best or the most expensive in your liquor cabinet.
 Instead, I would choose one of the budget-friendly vodkas that have a smooth, clean taste.
 With the addition of the watermelon, you won't notice the difference or break the bank while experimenting.

 How to Make Watermelon-Infused Vodka

 Watermelon-infused vodka is as easy as any other infusion and is ready in about a week.
 This is a great way to use up leftover watermelon after a summer picnic.

 If you like, add other fruits like mango or berries to the infusion.
 Herbs like basil and lemongrass are nice flavor pairing options as well.
 When doing these flavor experiments, begin with a smaller batch and taste it regularly after about 3 days.
 Once you perfect your custom vodka, then it's time to go big and make a full bottle.

-- Place the watermelon in the bottom of a clean jar with a tight sealing lid.
+- Place the watermelon in the bottom of a clean quart-sized infusion jar with a tight seal.

 - Pour the vodka over the fruit and shake a few times.